What You Need to Know About Heroin

 Purer heroin is becoming more common.
 But most street heroin is "cut" with one or more other substances.
 This means that other substances are added to it.
 These may include antihistamines to help control the stuffy nose and watery eyes that occur when snorting heroin.
-They can also include other white powdery substances such as sugar, starch, powdered milk, or quinine.
+They can also include other white powdery substances, such as sugar, starch, powdered milk, or quinine.
 They may even include strychnine or other poisons.
-Other drugs such as cocaine, methamphetamine, or other opiates may also be mixed in.
+Other drugs, such as cocaine, methamphetamine, or other opioids may also be mixed in.
 There might be only a little heroin or even no heroin at all.
 And that can change with each dose a person gets.
 Heroin users don't know the actual strength of the drug or what substance was used to cut it.
 So they are always at risk for overdose and death.
 Overdoses are common.
 It's easy to take a dose that is too strong.
 This can cause users to stop breathing or to suffocate in their own vomit.

 In the last few years, overdose deaths in the U.S. have skyrocketed.
 This increased overdose death toll is mainly because of fentanyl being added to the heroin supply.
 Fentanyl is another opioid that is 25 to 50 times stronger than heroin.
 Mixing fentanyl with heroin leads to an incredibly strong drug that is easy to overdose and die from.
-To make matters worse, another dangerous opioid called carafentanil has also been found in the heroin supply.
-Carafentanil is 5,000 times stronger than heroin.
+To make matters worse, another dangerous opioid called carfentanil has also been found in the heroin supply.
+Carfentanil is 5,000 times stronger than heroin.
 It has been linked to several deaths.

 Parents, take note

 Drug use experts tell parents that their best strategy is to be involved in their children's lives and pay attention to everything that goes on.

 They offer these specific suggestions: